Sulphur Mountain Hike Guide + Gondola Information (Banff)

 I lived in Banff for years and know all the best spots!

 How to get to Banff: fly into Calgary International Airport.
-From here, rent a car, RV, or take one of the following shuttles to Banff:
+From here, rent a car (what I recommend), RV, or take one of the following shuttles to Banff:

-Best Tours in Banff: here are all my recommendations for the best tours, activities, and unique experiences in Banff & beyond.
+Best Activities in Banff: here are all my recommendations for the best tours, activities, and unique experiences in Banff & beyond.

-Roam Transit: once you arrive in Banff, use the local transit service as much as possible.
+Roam Transit: once you arrive in Banff, use the local transit service as much as possible to avoid parking issues.
 There are bus lines within town, plus lines to popular spots like Lake Louise and Johnston Canyon.
 The bus to Lake Louise should be reserved in advance.

 Parking: the best spot to park is the free lot next to the train station.
 More information about parking in town can be found here and parking fees can be paid here.
 Bylaw is strict, so ensure you’re following parking rules exactly.